cscart/docs/en/user_guide/addons/vendor_debt_payout/index.rst

 Once a week the owner receives a report which contains current information about debts and debtors' accounts.

 Find Inactive Vendors
 +++++++++++++++++++++

 The add-on allows you to automatically disable the suspended vendors.
 A disabled vendor loses access to his account, and he is not able to pay off his debt anymore.
-Disabling the debtors helps the marketplace owner to get rid of the "dead" accounts.
+Disabling the debtors helps the marketplace owner to get rid of "dead" accounts.

 .. image:: img/access_restricted.png
     :align: center